microprediction/microprediction/submission_examples_xray/README.md

 ### Stock and stock portfolio streams

-This directory provides examples of submitting distributional predictions of 45-minute ahead stock returns, and returns of portfolios of stocks.
+This directory provides examples of submitting distributional predictions of:
+  - 45-minute ahead stock returns
+  - Returns of portfolios of stocks.

 Only 1 hour ahead predictions are considered relevant, since at present the data sometimes falls back to 15 min delayed numbers (this may change).

  | Type           | Example                                                                                   | Meaning       |